 We all hear about baby brain and the mood swings experienced during pregnancy, but until you actually experience being pregnant, you don’t fully understand the way hormones affect your mood.

-Many women seek out pregnancy massage for pain relief and – as a very welcome added bonus – they often experience improved mood and reduced stress as well.
+Many women seek out pregnancy massage for pain relief and – as a very welcome added bonus – they often experience improved sleep, improved mood and reduced stress as well.
 This is because the nervous system is stimulated in a relaxing way through regular massage.
-Studies have shown that as a result of this stimulation, your ‘happy hormones’ increase and stress hormones decrease.
+Studies have shown that as a result of this stimulation, your oxytocin (happy hormones) increase and stress hormones decrease.

 When this happens, the nervous system is calmed, moods are regulated and stress levels reduce (for both you and your baby).
 Evidence also shows that when stress is reduced, the health of both mother and baby benefits as a result.